Core Concepts¶

 Maximin (Default)¶

-- Goal: Maximize the minimum selection probability
+Objective: Maximize the minimum selection probability across all groups.

-- Good for: Ensuring no group is severely underrepresented
+- Ensures no group is severely underrepresented

-- Trade-off: May not optimize overall fairness
+- May not optimize overall fairness

 Nash¶